imrubinshao/awesome-ai-tools/README.md

 - [GPT Zero](https://gptzero.me/) - Covered by >100 media outlets, GPTZero is the most advanced AI detector for ChatGPT, GPT-4, Bard.
 Check up to 50000 characters for AI plagiarism in seconds.

+- [NovelAI](https://novelai.net/) - NovelAI is a monthly subscription service for AI-assisted authorship, storytelling, virtual companionship, or simply a LLM powered sandbox for your imagination.

+- [QuillBot's Paraphraser](https://quillbot.com/) - QuillBot's Paraphraser helps you write better, faster, and smarter.

+- [StealthWriter](https://stealthwriter.ai/) - Stealthwriter rewrites AI content into human-like text.
+Guaranteed plagiarism-free & undetectable by AI detectors.

 ## Image

 - [Stable Diffusion](https://stability.ai/) - Stable Diffusion is a deep learning, text-to-image model released in 2022 based on diffusion techniques.
 It is considered to be a part of the ongoing AI spring.

 - [Midjourney](https://www.midjourney.com/) -Midjourney is a generative artificial intelligence program and service created and hosted by San Francisco–based independent research lab Midjourney, Inc. Midjourney generates images from natural language descriptions, called prompts, similar to OpenAI's DALL-E and Stability AI's Stable Diffusion.

+- [Canva Text To Image](https://www.canva.com/) - Canva is a free-to-use online graphic design tool.
+Use it to create social media posts, presentations, posters, videos, logos and more.

+- [CF Spark](https://www.creativefabrica.com/spark/) - The CF Spark family offers a suite of AI tools that will allow you to ignite your creative spark in just a few clicks.

+- [Adobe Firefly](https://www.adobe.com/products/firefly.html) - Adobe's latest generative AI tool.

 - [Leonardo AI](https://leonardo.ai/) - Leonardo AI is a feature-packed generative AI tool for creating AI art.
 While it is especially renowned for creating image assets for computer games.